ohpyupi/study.security-plus/security-assessment-and-audits.md

   * Windows built-in CLI tool that tracks and displays the route taken by an IP packet on its way to another host
 * traceroute
   * A Linux CLI tool which is a counterpart of the tracert
+* nslookup
+  * Used to troubleshoot DNS-related problems
+* arp

 ### Security Audits
 * Vulnerability Assessment